 The generous nature of Québec offers a vast array of places conducive to wonder, relaxation, and outdoor activities.
 Sépaq is committed to connecting people with nature.
 Sépaq is continually improving its facilities and thinking outside the box to make them more accessible than ever:

 To ensure that you have a quality experience in nature that meets your expectations, we invite you to contact the establishment you wish to visit beforehand to explain your special needs and to ensure that the level of accessibility is appropriate to your personal situation.

 Checklist to welcome and serve better people with disabilities (in French only)

 Companion Leisure Card (CAL)

-Companion Leisure Card (CAL) holders may be accompanied free of charge by one person during a visit in a Québec national park.
+Companion Leisure Card (CAL) holders may be accompanied free of charge by one person during a visit in a Québec national park and at Aquarium du Québec.
 Find out more

 Accessibility to the Web

 Improving access to our Web site for people with disabilities is one of the actions prioritized in Sépaq’s Action Plan for People with Disabilities.